 A native English speaker fluent in French and Spanish, Alice earned a Bachelor of Arts from the University of Michigan, worked overseas while studying political science, interned in the U.S. House of Representatives, and volunteered with the Peace Corps.

-Alice earned a Juris Doctor summa cum laude from the University of the District of Columbia David A. Clarke School of Law after completing a legal internship at the United States Tax Court, serving 800 hours in the Low Income Taxpayer Clinic and the Juvenile and Special Education Law Clinic, acting as Senior Editor of the law review and representing her class as Senator in the Student Bar Association and the Evening Law Students Association.
-Alice has been admitted to practice law in the State of Maryland.
+Alice holds a Juris Doctor summa cum laude from the University of the District of Columbia David A. Clarke School of Law after completing a legal internship at the United States Tax Court, serving 800 hours in the Low Income Taxpayer Clinic and the Juvenile and Special Education Law Clinic, acting as Senior Editor of the law review and serving as Senator in the Student Bar Association and the Evening Law Students Association.
+Alice has been admitted to practice law in the State of Maryland and the District of Columbia.